 8. We will care for and supervise any member of our church community known to have offended against a child.

-9. We will review this policy annually and as part of this process will ensure that all our procedures, particularly in relation to the CRB, are up to date.
+9. We will review this policy annually and as part of this process will ensure that all our procedures, particularly in relation to the DBS, are up to date.

 PARISH SAFEGUARDING OFFICER

-Mrs Lindsay Nutting is our Parish Safeguarding Officer, CCPAS (Churches' Child Protection Advisory Service) lead recruiter, and Child Protection Coordinator.
+Mrs Lindsay Nutting is our Parish Safeguarding Officer, Lead Recruiter, and Child and Adult Protection Coordinator.

 Address: Chestnut Cottage, Kirdford, Billingshusrt, West Sussex, RH14 0LW